 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Filthy air filters can lead to a host of comfort problems for homeowners, including:

 If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Check the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working as it should be and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working as it should be and heating your home’s air.

 4. Is your Furnace Receiving Electricity?

 - Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your system tune-up should include a complete lubrication.